-OEFFA helps to educate the public about the benefits of organic agriculture and serves as a voice for policies that maintain and improve the integrity of organic production and handling systems.
-We work with the National Organic Coalition and participate in the National Organic Standards Board process to represent the needs of organic farmers and protect the trust consumers have in the organic label.
+OEFFA is one of the oldest and largest organic certification agencies in the United States.
+Organic agriculture provides multifunctional benefits to farmers, farm workers, and communities.
+In our work, we provide information about organic agriculture and give voice to policies that maintain and improve the integrity of organic production and handling systems.
+We work with the National Organic Coalition and the National Sustainable Agriculture Coalition and participate in the National Organic Standards Board process to represent the needs of organic farmers and protect the trust consumers have in the organic label.

 Organic is Non-GMO and Much More

 We all value information about the food we eat, and for many people, that includes information about foods containing genetically modified organisms (GMOs).

 Certified organic food is produced without GMOs, but the label goes above and beyond the absence of GE seed.
 Organic is the most ecological and well-regulated label available on the market.
 It is backed by comprehensive and rigorous national standards that ensure that food is grown in a sustainable manner, protecting our natural resources and conserving biodiversity.

 Organic food is grown in a way that fosters ecological balance in nature.
 Maintaining the value of organic food and farming is ongoing work.
 The National Organic Standards Board (NOSB) was created in the law that established the National Organic Program (NOP) to provide important oversight to the program.

 The NOSB is a group of 15 very dedicated public volunteers that make recommendations on the production, handling, and processing of organic products.
 The NOSB also has special responsibilities related to the National List of Allowed and Prohibited Substances.